SngJn-Ch/Image_Colorization/README.md

  # Loss Function

-  1. MeanSquaredError of real image and fake image - actual_diff
+  1. MeanSquaredError of real image and fake image -  **actual_diff**
-  2. Content loss from output of Resnet50 layer of real image and fake image - content loss
+  2. Content loss from output of Resnet50 layer of real image and fake image - **content loss**
-  3. BinaryCrossEntropy result of reak unage abd fake image. - g_loss
+  3. BinaryCrossEntropy result of reak unage abd fake image. - **g_loss**

     3-1. real image as 1

-    3-2. fake image as 2
+    3-2. fake image as 0

   Formula